mzuther/StempelWerk/README.md

 are currently not handled.
 However, in such a case you can simply use StempelWerk without the `--only-modified` argument._

-_Use of this command line argument is highly discouraged in CI/CD pipelines!_
+_Do not use this command line argument in CI/CD pipelines!_

 ### Command line argument `--ultraquiet` and `--quiet`

 Adding one of these command line arguments will display less information.
-Great when working on slow consoles / VMs.
+Great when working on slow consoles.

 ### Command line argument `--verbose`

-Adding this command line argument will display additional information useful for debugging such as loaded templates and added extensions.
+Adding this command line argument will display additional information, such as settings, loaded templates and added extensions.
+Very useful for debugging.

 ## Settings

-Settings for StempelWerk are provided in the form of a JSON file (see `settings_example.json` for an example) .
+StempelWerk reads its settings from a JSON file (see `settings_example.json` for an example) .
 The path to this file is specified as command line argument, and is relative to the current working directory.

-_For cross-platform compatibility, I recommend to use a forward slash as path separator on all systems: `/spam/eggs`.
-StempelWerk will handle all path separator conversions for you._
+_For cross-platform compatibility, I recommend using forward slashes in settings for path separators: `/spam/eggs`.
+StempelWerk will handle path separator conversions for you._

 ### `root_dir`

 Path to root directory, relative to the current working directory.
 All other paths are relative to this directory.
-This keeps setting up paths simple, and allows you to call StempelWerk from anywhere.
+This simplifies the setting up of paths.

 ### `template_dir`